Akkadu/Akkadu_Challenges/back-end-engineer/challenges/transactions-api.md

 # Overview

-You need to create a Node.js / Express project that implements a handful of API endpoints that use the provided MySQL database's test data and return responses.
+This task is to create a Node.js / Express server with API endpoints to query, analyze, and filter data from a provided MySQL Dump file.

 ## Prerequisites